Illumina/IlluminaConnectedAnnotationsDocumentation/versioned_docs/version-3.25/introduction/getting-started-dragen.md

 ```
 {
   "MyIlluminaApiKey": "<your Illumina account api key>",
-  "DragenSerialNo": "<your Dragen server serial no.>"
+  "DragenSerialNo": "<your DRAGEN server serial no.>"
 }
 ```